09 The Chroniclers of Northport

 Sammil didn’t wait for Tef to speak.
 “They have tapestries large enough to fill this entire wall.
 Each one starts with a strand.
 That’s what Chroniclers do.
 They listen and discern whose history to preserve.
 They speak to people and try to understand their journey.
 When appropriate, they write their history.”

 “Each story they write is a strand, Lord Tef.
 Nothing grand by itself.
 But put the strands together, and they display an amazing picture.”

-Theo watched as Sammil moved towards the hall.
+Theo watched as Sammil moved to the door leading out of the room.
 “The Ancient One is working through lives, as He is telling a story.
 Our task is to write it down.
 Walk with me.”

-Theotello saw faded images of Sammil leading his father back into the hallway.
-He remembered he was asleep on the bench that day, with his head resting against the wall.
+The young Chronicler saw faded images of Sammil taking his father back into the hallway.
+Theo remembered he was asleep on the bench that day, with his head resting against the wall.

-“Look through the colored glass and tell me what you see.”
+“Look through the colored glass in this window and tell me what you see.”

-Tef peered through the color glass of various sizes, but it obscured his vision.
-“I can see shapes that appear to be trees.”
+Tef paused in front of the window, made of various glass shapes, colors, and thicknesses.
+It overlooked a common area.
+He attempted to look through it, but glass variations obscured his vision.
+“I see shapes that appear to be trees.”

 Sammil smiled.
 “Chroniclers write down history.
 We have gifts to ensure we capture the precise details.
 We read what we write, adjust, read again, and adjust some more.
 Sometimes, stories come together and provide a glimpse of what He is doing, but never a full picture.’

-“The shapes you saw outside the window are some of the residents of Northport and not trees.
+“The shapes you see outside the window are some of the residents of Northport and not trees.
 They often gather outside to share stories and a meal for encouragement.”